idr4n/SublimeFind/README.md

 ### Description

-A Sublime Text plugin that shows the results of the commands `fd` (replacement of `find`) and `rg` (replacement of `grep`) in Sublime's Quick Panel, making the results searchable.
-The selection will be opened in a new window, if a folder, or in the current window, if it is a file.
+A Sublime Text plugin that shows the results of the commands `fd` and `rg` in Sublime's Quick Panel, making the results searchable.
+The selection will be opened in a new window if a folder, or in the current window if a file.

 ![SublimeFind1](https://user-images.githubusercontent.com/20104703/131145472-25ad1c0c-ed9e-468d-b9fb-ae1b10c3963a.gif)